Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Capacity bounds, resource theories and entropic inequalities

 It is straightforward to translate the estimates in the last sections to obtain estimates for various capacities of transferred semigroups.
 We will now illustrate these bounds for three noise models of practical relevance: collective decoherence, depolarizing noise and dephasing noise.
 As far as we know, these are the first estimates available for capacities of collectively decohering quantum channels.
 On the other hand, the capacities of depolarizing and dephasing channels are widely studied and we use these examples to benchmark the quality of our bounds.
 We observe that our bounds show the right exponential decay of the capacities for large time, but are not able to capture it for small times.
 The depolarizing and dephasing semigroups are of the simple form discussed before, that is, a difference of a conditional expectation and the identity.
 Thus, as expected, we may obtain better bounds by a direct application of a modified logarithmic Sobolev inequality.
 We will also discuss quantum channels stemming from representations of finite groups that are not of simple form, such as random transposition channels.
 As mentioned before, it is straightforward to turn any mixing time for a reversible chain on a group into a capacity bound and, thus, this list of examples is by no means exhaustive. \paragraph{Collective decoherence:} It follows from the results in section~\ref{examplessec} that both weak collective decoherent and strong collective decoherent semigroups will reach their limiting capacity up to an additive error $\epsilon>0$ in time $\mathcal{O}\lb \log\lb\epsilon^{-1}\rb\rb$, showing that encoding into the decoherence-free subspaces of these channels is essentially optimal.

 \paragraph{Depolarizing noise:} As discussed in section~\ref{examplessec}, the depolarizing channel

-corresponds to transferred channel we obtain by transferring the heat semigroup on the unitary group with the natural representation of the unitary group.
-It then follows from the estimates in section~\ref{compactliegroups} that the following upper bound holds for the two way quantum capacity of the depolarizing channel:
+corresponds to transferred channel we obtain by transfering the uniform random walk on $\ZZ_n\times\ZZ_n$ via the projective representation given by the discrete Weyl matrices.
+It then follows from the estimates in section~\ref{finitegroups} that the following upper bound holds for the two way quantum capacity of the depolarizing channel (similar estimates would also follow from transfering the heat semigroup on the unitary group with the natural representation):

 Moreover, we may estimate when the depolarizing channel becomes entanglement breaking and, thus, when the quantum capacity becomes $0$.
 The estimate we obtain is